 The layout involves designing a rough sketch, which may be graphical, to get a feel of the design of the website.
 The purpose of the layout is to present an information structure, enabling a visual tour of the content and base features for your clients.

 The wireframe designed in the last stage is transformed into buttons, tabs, menus, dashboards, colour themes, typography, and graphics to create a base layout of the website.

-Content writing involves providing relevant information about your company in an easy-to-understand attractive manner.
-Adding calls-to-action, creative headlines, formatting, line editing, writing, and updating texts go on throughout the website development lifecycle.
+Content writing involves providing relevant information about your company in an easy-to-understand, attractive manner.
+Adding calls-to-action, creative headlines, formatting, line editing, writing, and updating texts go on throughout the web development lifecycle.

 The development phase involves the actual building of the website.
 Developing the client-side and server-side of the website is accomplished in this stage.
-It is the most time-consuming part of the website development process.
+It is the most time-consuming part of the website development life cycle.

-The designs made in the early stages are transformed into interactive elements on the web page.
-Web designers integrate components and functions to the website skeleton, using frameworks and development tools.
+To develop a web page, the web design process is decided in the early stages to transform into interactive elements on the web page.
+Web designers integrate components and functions to the website skeleton, using web frameworks and development tools.